DooMLooRD/CarRentalApp/README.md

 3. Run WebApi using  IIS Express.

 To run Angular app.
+1. Go to car-rental-app catalog.
-1. Download node modules by executing command "npm install".
+2. Download node modules by executing command "npm install".
-2. Run the app using command "ng serve"
+3. Run the app using command "ng serve"